feeltrig/clientsideestore/checklist.md

 2.  add some regex for login stuff
 3.  make bootstrap modal for error messages for login
-4.  add list of bought products
-5.  add all modal alerts for notifications and stuff
+4.  add all modal alerts for notifications and stuff
-6.  make purchase history component
-7.  use more than one table on db to connect them to see purhcase history
-8.  store all the bought items on db as json.
-9.  use prisma(optional)
+5.  use prisma(optional)
-10. add logic on backend to create db and tables if they dont exists.
+6.  add logic on backend to create db and tables if they dont exists.
-11. implement formik and yup for login and signup.
+7.  implement formik and yup for login and signup.
-12. make all http requests using axios.
+8.  make all http requests using axios.
+9.  use express router for all the apis

 <!-- completed -->